tabreturn/tabreturn.github.io/_posts/2017-08-17-an_introduction_to_vectors_using_unity_--_part_3.md

 ## Reconfiguring the HUD Script

 The HUD script requires a few edits to get it working again.
-Here is the amended version:
+Here's the amended version:

 {% highlight js %}
 #pragma strict